maniczirconium/maniczirconium.github.io/_posts/2020-12-27-single-by-choice.md

 ---
-layout: post
 title: Single by choice
-date: 2020-12-27 14:27
-category:
+description: In a world where being married is seen as the ultimate goal, living single is a struggle
+image: /posts/income-versus-outcome/cover.png
 author: teacherbuknoy
-tags: [life]
-summary: In a world where being married is seen as the ultimate goal, living single is a struggle
+category: life
 ---

 Since I entered my adolescent years, I have always believed that I was more than my penis or my ability to procreate.
 I am above marriage, and I am destined to be bigger than being just a father of three and a husband.
 And for years, I have lived by that principle.
 Whenever people ask me why I have never been in a relationship, my answer's simple: I'm just not interested.